Elissa Hillary | Executive Director

 When not at Local First, you might find Michele at: Butch’s, Montello’s Meat Market, Globe Design & Vision

-When not at Local First, you might find Hanna at: Nourish Organic Market, The Winchester, and Bistro Bella Vita
+When not at Local First, you might find Hanna at: The Downtown Market, Bistro Bella Vita, Lemonjello's Coffee

-Samantha Vanderberg joined Local First in 2013 as Membership Assistant.
+Samantha Vanderberg joined Local First in 2013 as Membership Assistant and later in the year became the Communications Coordinator.
 She graduated from Calvin College with a degree in English and Writing and enjoys reading, cooking, and photography.
 "Local First encourages community members to buy products and services from local businesses.
 In turn, those businesses are better enabled to give back to our community.
 I love working for an organization that helps our West Michigan community grow stronger not only financially, but relationally as we support one another."

 When not at Local First, you might find Samantha at: Martha’s Vineyard, Hopcat, Cherry Deli